-A photography project looking at the evolution of Native American identity, rights, and representation, centering the Native voice.
+A photography project looking at the evolution of Native American identity, rights, and representation.

 Ash Adams’s series, “To Become A Person,” explores coming of age in Indigenous rural Alaska in the wake of colonization and during a time of rapidly advancing technology, climate change, and cultural resiliency.
 Many of the youth, the grandchildren of the boarding school era, grapple daily with the side effects of generational trauma while becoming leaders of the future.

 Kali Spitzer (Kaska Dena and Jewish) makes tintype photographs of her BIPOC, queer, femme, trans, and gender non-conforming community from an Indigenous perspective to challenge pre-conceived notions of race, gender, and sexuality.
 “An Exploration of Resilience and Resistance” is about identity, culture, strength, vulnerability, and love.
 The series expresses her community’s experience of becoming more empathic, empowered people in the face of the hardships they have endured and seeks to share with the viewer not just their pain, but their spirit and perseverance.

 The resistance to the Dakota Access Pipeline near the Standing Rock Reservation in North Dakota began in 2016 with a few young people intent on reminding the world that “Water Is Life.”
 Mni Wičoni.
 Eventually tens of thousands of people gathered.
 Erika Larsen’s portrait series from Standing Rock, “Greater Than a Pipeline,” captures silent moments, where Larsen says humanity has taught her the most.